GlynDobson/WorkspaceONE/DSP/imaging/README.md

 * Windows ISO.
 * USB stick where the mofified ios image will be deployed to.
+* Dropship Provisioning Online configured at the OG where devices should be placed: Reference: https://docs.omnissa.com/bundle/workspace_one_drop_ship_provisioningV2310/page/DSPOnlineInfo.html
 * Dropship-GenericPPKG-ProvTool package available from my.workspaceone.com.
 At time of writing, this is Dropship-GenericPPKG-ProvTool3.4.zip
 * An oAuth client for use with the API's.
 This is used to register the devices serial number with the UEM Tenant and target OG.
 Reference: https://docs.omnissa.com/bundle/WorkspaceONE-UEM-Console-BasicsVSaaS/page/UsingUEMFunctionalityWithRESTAPI.html#create_an_oauth_client_to_use_for_api_commands_saas
 * If the device is to be joined to an AD domain, create the Domain Join configutation.
 Reference: https://docs.omnissa.com/bundle/Windows_Desktop_ManagementV2306/page/uemWindeskDomainJoin.html#on_premises_domain_join